Addressing Change In ISO 9001:2015

 - change in documents as per change to be implemented.

 Changes are intended to be beneficial to the organization and need to be carried out as determined by the organization.
-In addition, consideration of new introduced risks and opportunities need to be taken into account.
+In addition, consideration of newly introduced risks and opportunities needs to be taken into account.
 To achieve the benefits associated with changes, the organization should consider all types of changes that may need to occur.
 These changes may be generated, for example, in: